 The whole experience was incredibly empowering.
-I saw attendees of all ages and backgrounds embrace the opportunity to momentarily pause their routines and venture into new territory.
-The atmosphere was vibrant with a thematic focus, lots of enthusiasm and a real sense of novelty.
+I saw attendees of all ages and backgrounds embrace the opportunity to pause their routines and venture into new territory.
+The atmosphere was vibrant with a thematic focus, lots of enthusiasm and a sense of novelty.
 It was akin to those magical childhood moments when you’re strolling through your neighborhood or a park, see a group of kids playing and they invite you over to join them.
-They don’t care how good you are or whether you’ve even played their game before — it’s just about having fun together.
+They don’t care how good you are or whether you’ve even played their game before.
+It’s just about having fun together.

 What excites you most about experiential’s future?